bbrodt/uberfire-docs/docs/tutorial/ufTasks.md

     </button>
 </div>
 ```
-And the owner class for the above template might look like this:
+And our java class now looks like this:
 ```
 package org.uberfire.client.screens;